 The Quality Verification process will form part of the examination of instruments by land title examination staff.
 Electronically submitted instruments will be randomly selected.
 Under the authority of s.
-168.51 of the Land Title Act, while an application is in pending state, the Registrar may verify whether subscribers who electronically signed submitted forms had in their possession a true copy, a copy of a true copy or, where applicable, the original of the supporting document (all referred to hereafter as "true copy").
-Subscribers must provide the true copy they relied upon when applying their digital signature to the electronic instrument.
-Examiners will review both the instrument and the true copy to ensure compliance with Part 10.1 of the Land Title Act.
-Subscribers who do not meet their obligations under Part 10.1 are subject to DR 02-11 Director's Requirements for a Certification Authority.
+168.57 of the Land Title Act, while an application is in pending state, the Registrar may verify whether designates who electronically signed submitted forms had in their possession an execution copy, or a true copy of that execution copy or, where applicable, the original of the supporting document (all referred to hereafter as “execution copy”).

 - Practice Note 02-16 Truing Up an Original Electronic Instrument